Malaysia calls for ‘strong’ measures on Myanmar as ASEAN meets

 Zambry said the lack of progress on the implementation was because of “obstacles created by the junta”.

-Myanmar joined ASEAN under a previous military regime in 1997 but the removal of Aung San Suu Kyi’s government after a period of reform has proved a major challenge for the organisation, highlighting divisions between its more authoritarian countries and those more democratic.
+Myanmar joined ASEAN under a previous military regime in 1997 but the removal of Aung San Suu Kyi’s government after a period of reform has proved a major challenge for the organisation, highlighting divisions between the more authoritarian and democratic countries in the group.

+Experts said this week’s summit was a “last chance” for ASEAN to show it was capable of taking meaningful action on Myanmar.

+“At this time, the illegal junta is playing a divide and rule game with ASEAN and the rest of the international community,” said Debbie Stothard, founder and coordinator of ALTSEAN-Burma, a civil society network supporting human rights in Myanmar.

+“If we do not unite to tell the junta in no uncertain terms that they have to stop killing civilians and follow that up with action and pressure, the junta will continue to violate the five point consensus with serious repercussions for human security in this region.”

+ASEAN leaders started their summit on Tuesday with latest data from the Assistance Association for Political Prisoners showing at least 4,035 people had been killed since the coup.

-They will be joined later in the week by leaders and top officials from partner countries including China, Japan and the United States.
+The regional leaders will be joined later this week by leaders and top officials from partner countries including China, Japan and the United States.

 The presidents of the US and China will not be attending.